What is the Difference between a Manual and an Automatic Bio-Fire

 1. No power or cables are required and it can be mounted everywhere.

-Manual bio fireplaces and burners can be installed and placed freely because they do not require any power or other cable-connection.
-The only factor to consider is which size you want for the burner.
+Manual bio fireplaces and burners, can be installed and placed freely, because they do not require any power or other cable-connection, nor does it need a chimney, vent or flue.
+The only factor to consider is which size you want the burner to have.

-However, you still need to be aware of general fire hazards and safety distances.
+However, you, of course, still need to be aware of general fire hazards and safety distances.
+You can read about safety distances in our guide on the subject.

 2. Manual burners are cheap

-Bio fireplaces have existed for some years with the manufacturers continuously optimising the production costs.
-This resulted in cheap prices for the manual bio fireplaces.
+Bio fireplaces have existed for some years, with the manufacturers continuously optimising the production costs.
+Furthermore, the manual burners does not require any digital technology, and this means that the prices of manual bio fireplaces are quite low at this point.

 Disadvantages of a Manual Biofireplace